matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

 It doesn't say *"you have type param value `smth` which doesn't appear anywhere on the left side."* which surprised me a bit.
 I still wonder why could that be valid?

+*NOTE*: On the other hand, we can have `Nothing :: Maybe a` and in that case it is ok to have `a` on the right side only, so I guess that is ok actually.

 But if we try to compile the original function, it fails.
 The error message is a bit longer as usual with Haskell, but from what I understood it basically says the following: *"I can see from the `List` constructors that any list you create will have a specific type, and you are here